aologan/infinity-scroll/ReadME.md

-# A robot that exclusivily tells chuck norris jokes :)
+# A robot that can only tell you chuck norris jokes :)